First, define emergency

 One surefire way to boost the amount you can save is to stop spending money.
 Scrutinize your bank and credit accounts to find out where it’s all going.

 Teach art, music, swimming or carpentry in your spare time.
-You can also make extra money with any marketable skills you have by freelancing on an online marketplace like Fiverr.
+You can also make extra money with any marketable skills you have by freelancing.
 Sell excess furniture, electronics and housewares on eBay or Craigslist.

 Calculate how much you need to put away

 At a minimum, every household should save enough to cover expenses for three months.
 The target amount depends on factors such as the number of kids in the home, how much is owed on the mortgage, and each breadwinner's career prospects in the event of job loss.

 Some experts recommend that you put aside enough money to get by for six months, while personal finance personality Suze Orman recently said the coronavirus crisis has been so bad that the new standard should be three-year emergency funds.

 Once you've decided how many months (or years) your emergency cushion should cover, tally up your regular expenses — including rent or house payments, a car payment, car insurance, child care, utilities and groceries.

 When you've determined your monthly expenses, determine your savings goal by multiplying by the number of months you want your fund to cover.
 A banker, accountant or credit counselor can take a look to make sure you’re on the right track.
 There are also emergency fund calculators online.

 Annual household spending in the U.S. is $63,036, on average, according to the U.S. Bureau of Labor Statistics, so a six-month emergency fund for average earners should be approximately $31,520.
 A three-month fund would be $15,760.

 Five-figure savings goals can be intimidating.
 Just remember that saving even a small amount each month is better than saving nothing at all.
 Stick to your goal, whether it’s $500, $200 or even $50 per month.